Labor of Love

 by José Emilio González Calvillo

-In the upper corner of a black square there is a yellowish-brown spot.
-With a vibration, this macula expands as the black contracts to become a circle: a pupil encircled by an amber iris.
-Is it an eye or is it a dark, bottomless tunnel illuminated by LED light bars?
-These flashes of the images that open Labor of Love (2020) establish the principle of indeterminacy or, rather, of multiple figurative associations that govern the little more than ten minutes that Sylvia Schedelbauer's most recent film lasts.
-The short film is a flow of permanent mutations composed of animated beings, colors, vibrations and stroboscopic lights, accompanied by a voice that pronounces a text not entirely comprehensible at first viewing.
-Perhaps the black and amber were, in reality, a set of celestial bodies seen from afar or a dandelion in detail.
-Or maybe they are the four possibilities that I sketched contained all at once.
+A yellowish-brown spot rests in the upper corner of a black frame.
+With a vibration, the mottle expands; meanwhile, the color black compresses and becomes a circle: it is a pupil enclosed by an amber iris.
+Is it an eye?
+Or is it a dark tunnel without exit, illuminated by LED light bars?
+Labor of Love (2020) begins with these glimpses that establish the principle of indeterminacy or, more precisely, of multiple figurative associations that structure the ten minutes of Sylvia Schedelbauer’s last picture.
+The short film is a stream of permanent mutations, built by animated entities, colors, vibrations and stroboscopic lights.
+In the movie, a voice utters a text, which is not comprehensible at all, at least in a first watch.
+Perhaps, the colors black and amber were not an eye, but a group of celestial bodies seen from afar or a dandelion in extreme close-up.
+Or maybe they are the four possibilities I traced, all at once.

-In Labor of Love there is a shot of a multicolored butterfly superimposed on a human brain.
-(I wrote "shot" out of inertia, but the film questions this term.
-Can we speak of shots when every microsecond there is a different image, which creates infinite immersion, and when it is impossible to perceive any cuts?)
-The texture of the brain blends with the wings, producing a movement similar to flapping wings.
-In its flight, the lepidopteran is transported to a forest where the wind sways the trees (or are they hair follicles seen with a magnifying glass?).
-Then, there is a moment when a bee pollinates a flower.
-The buzzing is mixed with the breathing of a woman whose face denotes a deep sleep.
-All these entities are at work.
-Even the lilac-hued ocean waves crashing on the shore and the stunning sunset in yellow, red and black - although they are not properly living beings - work.
-Movies have never done anything but animate all matter.
+There is a moment in Labor of Love where a polychromatic butterfly overlays upon a human brain, whose texture blends with the hind wings of the insect, making a movement like a flutter.
+In its flight, the lepidopteran transports to a forest where the wind shakes the trees (or are they hair follicles seen through a magnifying lens?).
+Then, there is an instant where a bee pollinates a flower; its buzz mixes with the breathing of a woman, whose face denotes a deep sleep.
+All these entities are laboring.
+The lilac sea waves that break on the shore and the astonishing sunset with its yellow, red, and black are laboring, although they are not living beings.
+Films have never done anything else than animating the whole world’s matter.

-Hannah Arendt differentiates between labor and work, words that we often use interchangeably.
-She defines the first term as "the activity corresponding to the biological process of the human body, whose spontaneous growth, metabolism and decay (...) are linked to the vital needs produced and nourished by labor in the process of life"[1] In other words, labor is that without which life itself is not possible and which, therefore, we share with all living beings.
-Schedelbauer's film accounts for this in two ways.
-The first comes from the labor discernible in the flow of moments in the film that create a sense of shared vital unity.
-The second is that, while making a film falls more into the realm of work, since it is not indispensable to life, Labor of Love points to the opposite: making a film - and watching it - as an act of preservation, like breathing or sleeping.
+Hannah Arendt differentiates between “labor” and “work”, which are words that we usually employ indistinctly.
+She defines the first one as “the activity which corresponds to the process of the human body, whose spontaneous growth, metabolism, and eventual decay are bound to the vital necessities produced into the life process by labor”.[1]
+In other words, without labor, life would be impossible and, therefore, it is something shared between every living being.
+Schedelbauer’s film exemplifies this in two senses.
+The first one is evident in the discernible labors within the stream of glimpses in the movie.
+Those glimpses create the sensation of a shared vital unity among entities.
+The second one is that, although creating a film is something in the realm of what Arendt understands as “work”, Labor of Love suggests that the act of making a film--and the experience of watching it--is an act of life preservation, just as breathing or sleeping.

-The word "of" within the title heads a prepositional phrase that qualifies the work; as a semantic unit, it points to a place of origin.
-Labor of Love is constituted or at least refers to other sources, to other works.
-On her website, Sylvia Schedelbauer mentions that the process of this film arose from reading bell hooks' All About Love and poet Maggie Nelson's The Argonauts.[2]
-Likewise, the text heard in the film borrows words from forester Peter Wohlleben in a dialogue he had with philosopher Emanuele Coccia and photographer Marion Sidebottom for the BBC.
-This is complemented by insights from ecologist Suzanne Simard in her talk How Trees Talk to Each Other.
-Two essays, a podcast and a lecture: various creations that already exist operate as roots to cement a film.
-These references, without being explicit in the short film, open “portals, portals within portals, each one opening new spaces, new paths, new perspectives",[3] as the voiceover says.
+The word “of” in the title opens a prepositional phrase that qualifies “labor”; as a semantic unit, it indicates a place of belonging.
+Labor of Love is constituted by—or at least it refers to—other sources and works.
+In her website, Sylvia Schedelbauer mentions that the process of making this film came from her readings of All about Love, by bel hooks, and of The Argonauts, by Maggie Nelson.
+Besides, the text that is heard in Labor borrows words from the forester Peter Wohlleben in a conversation for the BBC that he had with the philosopher Emanuele Coccia and the photographer Marion Sidebottom.
+The text is complemented with ideas from the ecologist Suzanne Simard, in her talk How Trees Talk to Each Other.
+Two essays, a podcast, and a lecture: diverse preexistent creations that operate as roots for arising a movie.
+Without being explicit in the short, these sources unclose “portals, portals within portals, each opening up new spaces, new avenues, new perspectives”, as the voice over says.

-Among all these connections between diverse artifacts, the most noticeable and heartfelt is the one to Paul Clipson's Love's Refrain, a film that Schedelbauer acknowledges in the credits as an inspiration.
-In the film's eight minutes, Clipson fuses crystalline drops on foliage architecture in the foreground with general shots of a forest, always with sun glints in the background.
-His loving prayer drifts in an alternation between aquatic lights and oceanic trees.
-Clipson died in 2018 and Sylvia Schedelbauer was unable to attend his funeral.
-Her funeral rite was to review her friend's filmography.
-So, this short film by the Japanese-born German filmmaker is an elegy of lights and colors: a labor of love.
+From all these links between diverse artifacts, the most heartfelt and noteworthy is that to Paul Clipson’s Love’s Refrain, a film that, in the credits, Schedelbauer acknowledges as an inspiration source.
+In the movie’s eight minutes, Clipson fuses crystalline drops on the leave’s architecture, in close-ups, with long shots of sun glimpses in the back of a forest.
+His loving prayer ends in a succession between aquatic lights and oceanic trees.
+Clipson died in 2018 and Sylvia Schedelbauer couldn’t go to the funeral.
+Her mourning rite was to revisit her friend’s filmography.
+Therefore, her last short film is a colorful elegy of lights: a labor of love.

 Love

-Is not this small and beautiful altar enough to account for the full experience of love?
-Is not the devotion with which a kind of debt is settled with the matter of the world, grouping it in a certain way to create new images, infinite images, which induce this sentimental state?
-Of course it does, but these associations, although they are intuited, are not given in the film itself.
-Love in the short film is experienced in a physical way, like a mysterious shudder.
-When watching this film, it is possible to feel the circulatory and nervous systems.
-Is it because the story says that there are certain signals traveling through the body incorporating these systems?
-Does the mere sonority of the words, devoid of their meaning, invoke the set of organs in question?
-For this, the use of strobe lights is only complementary and not causal (the main and perhaps the only flaw of the film is not to warn of the use of this resource that, while for some people leads to some enlightenment, for others it can be a torment).
-Love, likewise, is like a meditation that gives you the sensation of possessing a universe inside you and of being integrated to an immense outside.
-Labor of Love roots a diversity of life forms, of millenary forms, from images and sounds in harmonic and vital unity.
-Cinema is nothing more than this organicity.
+Is this small and beautiful altar not enough to experience love fully?
+Is devotion not enough to pay some sort of debt with the elements of the world, rearranging them in such a way that they induce to this emotional state?
+It is, but the associations are not straightforward, though they can be felt intuitively.
+Love in the short film is experienced physically too, as a mysterious thrill.
+While watching this movie, it is possible to feel the circulatory and the nervous systems.
+Is it because the voice over narrates that there are signals travelling through them?
+Can the pure sound of words, detached from their meaning, invoke the organs alluded?
+For doing so, the use of stroboscopic lights is a complement and not a cause.
+(The only flaw of the film is its lack of warning about the presence of a resource that can be a torment for some people, even if for others it can lead to experience an internal illumination).
+Love is a meditation that contributes to the recognition of the universe inside us; it is, as well, the knowledge of being integrated to an immense world outside.
+Labor of Love roots together a diversity of millenary life forms, by means of images and sounds combined in a vital and harmonical unity.
+Cinema is no more than this organic system.

 -----------